• Key supplier to the NHS

 There are two main ways to access professional advice on hospital beds for home:

-In the UK, you can get a free hospital bed from the NHS, social services or your local council if you meet the criteria.
+In the UK, you can get a free hospital bed on loan from the NHS or Local Authority social services if you meet the eligibility criteria.
 Meeting this criteria requires an assessment or a decision from your GP and could take some time.

 An assessment can be done by an occupational therapist in your home, or your GP can make a decision on medical grounds.

-A potential downside to this and any method that can get you a free hospital bed from the NHS is that you may have to wait a while to receive your profiling bed.
+A potential downside to this is that you may have to wait a while to receive your profiling bed.

 Going through the application processes can take a long time; you also won’t get much of an input on the bed’s appearance.
 Hospital beds supplied through social care services are often bulkier and more clinical looking than hospital beds you can buy for yourself.

-Buy a Hospital Bed From a Mobility Equipment Retailer:
+Buying a Hospital Bed from a Mobility Retailer

 For many people, buying a hospital bed direct from a mobility equipment supplier is the best and fastest way to support at-home patient care.